paritytech/parity-bridges-common/README.md

 ./scripts/send-message-from-millau-rialto.sh remark
 ```

-After sending a message you will see the following logs showing transaction successfully sent
+After sending a message you will see the following logs showing a message was successfully sent:

 ```
 INFO bridge Sending message to Rialto.
 Size: 286.
 Dispatch weight: 1038000.
 Fee: 275,002,568